leenAbdull/2022-GP1-G8/README.md

 2. Run the the APK file.
 3. Login using the credentials.
 4. Allow the CyberPhish app any required Gmail permissions.
+5. In case you want to run the code, not the APK run the command: flutter pub

 # Credentials
 Email: Cyberphish.gp2022@gmail.com